eleavydev/rock-paper-scissors-el/README.md

 - I tested that this website works in different browsers: Edge, Chrome and Firefox.

-- I tested that the game is responsive, and displays correctly on standard screen sizes using the devtools device toolbar.
+- I tested that the game is responsive and displays correctly on standard screen sizes using the devtools device toolbar.

 - I tested that the game loads correctly with Scores displaying as 0 and Player and Machine choices displaying default images (RPS Logo).

-- I tested that the game logic works and scores are updating correctly for Player.
+- I tested that the game logic works, and scores are updating correctly for Player.

-- I tested that the game logic works and scores are updating correctly for Machine.
+- I tested that the game logic works, and scores are updating correctly for Machine.

 - I tested that when Player or Machine score reaches 5 that the Modal will display correctly to inform user that the Game is over.

-- I tested the Modal displays correctly and closes when the X is clicked or player clicks outside the Modal.
+- I tested the Modal displays correctly and closes when the X is clicked, or player clicks outside the Modal.

 - I confirmed that the colours and fonts chosen are easy to read and accessible by running through lighthouse in dev tools (see below section on Validator Testing)

 Solved Bugs
-- Player and Mahcine Scores were not incrementing correctly.
+- Player and Machine Scores were not incrementing correctly.
    - Debugged using console.log and alerts to see how far code was running.
 Found the Case statement wasn't working correctly, so fixed as required.
 - Modal wasn't displaying when player or machine reached Score of 5.
-    - Again debugged using console.log, located the error and fixed as required.
+    - Again I debugged using console.log, located the error and fixed as required.
 - After tidy up of assets folder, Rock Paper Scissors logo wasn't displaying - it was pointing to an older version of logo which was deleted.
     - Fixed as required by changing src for image.
 -   Rules image wasn't responsive under 500px